apache/trafficserver/doc/admin/hierachical-caching.en.rst

 .. note::

     You need to configure the child cache only.
-No additional configuration is needed for the nodes acting as Traffic Server parent caches.
+Assuming the parent nodes are configured to serve the child's origin server, no additional configuration is needed for the nodes acting as Traffic Server parent caches.

 #.
 Enable the parent caching option by adjusting
    :ts:cv:`proxy.config.http.parent_proxy_routing_enable` in